Welcome to the W. Harry Feinstone Center for Genomic Research. These are exciting

 of parameters at the level of the gene and its products.
 These new technologies are

-helping scientists to redefine infectious and chronic diseases, aging and responses
+helping scientists to redefine infectious and chronic diseases, ageing and responses

 to environmental pollutants and drugs, in terms of complex integrated pathways.
 These

-same technologies are providing rapid advances in the areas of agriculture and bioremediation.
+same technologies are providing rapid advances in the areas of agriculture and evolutionary

-evolved into a major research and educational center within both the University of
+evolved into a major research and educational Center supporting numerous faculty and